asraraljuhani/Coffee_Shop/README.md

 Coffee Shop app is a backend flask application that allows users to get, add, edit, and delete drinks at Udacity cafe.

+## Project Motivation

+1. Enhance my programming skills.
+2. Learn how to deploy a project to Heroku.
+3. Learn how to use environment variables.

 ## Features

 The application has CRUD functionality as shown below: